e2nIEE/pandapower/doc/estimation.rst

 Defining Measurements
 ===========================

 Measurements are defined via the pandapower *"create_measurement"* function.
 There are different physical properties, which can be measured at different elements.
 The following lists and table clarify the possible combinations.
-Contrary to the pandapower load flow results, bus power injection measurements are given in the producer system.
-Generated power is positive, consumed power is negative.

 **Types of Measurements**